All of

 Mutabilis, a China rose:

 No rose will grow and bloom in total shade or indoors.
-The only kind
+The only kind of rose for those situations is one in a vase.

 Step 3: Know Your